mitre/AADAPT/README.md

-# ATLAS
+# AADAPT

-MITRE ATLAS (Adversarial Threat Landscape for Artificial-Intelligence Systems), is a knowledge base of adversary tactics, techniques, and case studies for machine learning (ML) systems based on real-world observations, demonstrations from ML red teams and security groups, and the state of the possible from academic research.

-ATLAS is modeled after the MITRE ATT&CK® framework and its tactics and techniques are complementary to those in ATT&CK.
-Machine learning is increasingly used across a variety of industries and there are a growing number of vulnerabilities.
-We developed ATLAS to raise awareness of these threats and present them in a way familiar to security researchers.
+MITRE Adversarial Actions in Digital Asset Payment Technologies (AADAPT) is a cyber threat framework that anticipates future and documents observed cyber threats to digital asset systems, in order to enable the reduction of risks posed by adversaries.
+It is intended to provide comprehensive knowledge of threat behaviors, inform the development of innovative solutions, and give insights to secure digital asset systems and financial infrastructure.
+AADAPT is meant to foster trust and enable growth in digital financial services.

-Visit the ATLAS website at https://atlas.mitre.org!
+Visit the ATLAS website at https://aadapt.mitre.org to see the framework